 I just like making websites.
-I’m a Staff Product Designer at Datadog.
-Before that I worked at Glitch, Genius, and thoughtbot.
+I’m a Staff Product Designer at Jane Street.
+Before that I worked at Datadog, Glitch, Genius, and thoughtbot.
 I live in New York.

 Design Leadership at Datadog